Terradue/dcs-python-ndvi/src/main/doc/fieldguide/nodes/ndvi.rst

 Node ndvi
 =========

 This is the first node of the workflow.
-As such, the platform takes cares of providing the inputs to the streaming executable: the list of Landsat catalogue entries you created earlier.
+As such, the platform takes cares of providing the inputs to the streaming executable: the list of Landsat catalogue entries.

-.. tip:: ciop-copy can handle catalogue entries and download the datasets using the online resources in the metadata
+.. tip:: opensearch-client can resolve the online resources of the EO dataset of the catalogue entries and ciop-copy download the datasets using the resolved online resources

 A node requires a job template including: